AFMac/Student_Dropout_Analysis/README.md

   - Linear regression
   - Decision Tree
   - Random Forest
-  - XGBoost Classifier
+  - Gradient Boost Classifier
-- The linear regression and XGBoost models performed the best of the bunch, and were actually very comparable.
-Ultimately, the XGBoost as the "best" and was selected for containerization and deployment.
+- The linear regression and Gradient Boost models performed the best of the bunch, and were actually very comparable.
+Ultimately, Gradient Boost was determined to be the "best" and was selected for containerization and deployment.
 However, due to limitations of the selected hosting platform, the linear regression model was ultimately utilized.
 - Model training and tuning is contained in the `notebook.ipynb` file following exploratory data analysis.
 Finalized models and some accompanying evaluation metrics and visualizations are captured in the `addtl_testing.ipynb` notebook.

 # How to Install and Run